 Any great course or lecture needs to have a few “take home” messages that stick with you.
-I had the pleasure of taking a course this weekend that dealt specifically with running.
+I had the pleasure of once taking a course that dealt specifically with running.
 Here are some pearls that I picked up…

 1. Cadence is a measure of how many steps a runner takes per minute.
 For example, Elite level runners have a cadence that approaches one hundred eighty (180) steps per minute.
 That is very fast.
 If you want to count your own cadence, take a thirty-second sample of your running, count every time the right foot touches the ground, and multiply by four.